Big-Life-Lab/predictive-algorithms/README.md

 There are two types of calibration data:

 * **Population distribution of the predictors** - All algorithms within this repository are developed by centring predictive risks within the development data.
 Following, the algorithms are calibrated by centring all predictors in the new application data.
 Centring is performed using data that describes the distribution of the predictors in the application population.
-This means that a a person with the average (mean) predictor exposure has a hazard of 1 for that predictor.
+A person with the average (mean) predictor exposure has a hazard of 1 for that predictor.
 A theorectical person with the average (mean) exposure for all predictors would have a predictive risk that is equal to the observed (mean) risk for the entire population.

   Population distribution data include predictive risks for percentile of risk exposure.
 Calibration data may also include distibution of predictors across age, sex or other subgroups.